xdv/divvy-dev-portal/content/concepts/issued-currencies/freezes.md

 **Caution:** Never send your secret key to an untrusted server or over an insecure channel.

-### Using RippleAPI
+### Using DivvyAPI

-To enable or disable Global Freeze on an address, prepare a **Settings** transaction using the [prepareSettings](rippleapi-reference.html#preparesettings) method.
+To enable or disable Global Freeze on an address, prepare a **Settings** transaction using the [prepareSettings](divvyapi-reference.html#preparesettings) method.
 The `settings` parameter should be an object set as follows:

 | Field        | Value  | Description |
 |--------------|--------|-------------|
 | globalFreeze | Boolean | `true` to enable a Global Freeze on this address. `false` to disable Global Freeze. |

-The rest of the [transaction flow](rippleapi-reference.html#transaction-flow) is the same as any other transaction.
+The rest of the [transaction flow](divvyapi-reference.html#transaction-flow) is the same as any other transaction.

 Example JavaScript (ECMAScript 6) code to enable Global Freeze on an address: